Supporting Resilient Faith Formation

 - Regular writer and part of the editorial team for Christian Today.

 - An occasional writer for the Youth and Children’s Work Magazine (and many other publications).

 - The person behind the Pondering Platypus Resources – creative prayer for families in the home (But also usable in a church context)

 - And many other things that may appear – during the current Covid crisis, the ‘many other things’ list is growing!
 There’s now lots of recordings of my training, interviews and presentations out there!

 - And….
-I’m often asked to write chapters for books!
+I’m often asked to write chapters and quotes for books!

 - My Council of Reference: (The link between Children Worldwide & my Church) Ruth Dunning (Chair), Chris & Sharon Leeson, Kathryn Parker, Ray & Marion Lovejoy

 - The Leadership of my ‘sending’ church where I am a mission Partner.
 (Knighton Free Church)